pcfutures/utilities/README.md

-# gists
+# Gists
-You can't create gists as an organisation!
+You can't create gists as an organisation, so this is a just a repo for a load of files we like to use regularly.